WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/ReadMe.md

 > *"One transcript = more truth than 100 reporters."*

-My name is **Karolina** and I'm not a lawyer.

-**This is what I see:**
 - 50,000 unresolved family cases
 - 4,000 children waiting over 2 years for a decision
-- 90% of private law cases involve domestic abuse — but courts often don't act
+- 90% of private law cases involve domestic abuse

 **Transcripts could change that.**
 They show what really happens in court.
-They prove abuse.
-They stop delays.
+They prove truth and let the truth and what we believe "justice" is - justice prevails.

 **Read the full report I put together:** [full-report.md](full-report.md)